thacherT1D/webdevstuff/Client_Side_Frameworks_(Angular)/Intro_to_React.notes.md

 ### Component behavior

-Now that our component class responds to user interface changes, let's expand its behavior so it's more interesting.
+Now that our user interface responds to changes, let's expand its behavior so it's more interesting.

 `hello.html`
 ```html